 - Add the brown rice, water, salsa, cumin, and salt to a pot.

-- Bring to a boil, then reduce to a simmer, and cook covered for 40 minutes or until the rice is done.
-If your salsa is very chunky you may need a couple of extra tablespoons of water.
+- Bring to a boil, then reduce the temperature to low to simmer, and cook covered for 40-45 minutes or until the rice is done.
+If your salsa is very thick you may need a couple of extra tablespoons of water.

 - When the rice is cooked remove it from the heat and keep the lid on to steam for 10 minutes.
 Then fluff the rice and garnish with fresh cilantro for more flavor.